fluxninja/aperture/docs/content/reference/fluxninja.md

 );
 ```

-FluxNinja extension enables [Aperture Cloud][] integration for Aperture Agents
+FluxNinja extension enables [Aperture Cloud][aperture-cloud] integration for
-(and [self-hosted][self-hosting] Controllers).
-It enriches logs and traces
+Aperture Agents (and [self-hosted][self-hosting] Controllers).
+It enriches logs
-collected by Aperture and sends them to Aperture Cloud.
-This data is batched and
+and traces collected by Aperture and sends them to Aperture Cloud.
+This data is
-rolled up to optimize bandwidth usage.
-The extension also sends periodic
+batched and rolled up to optimize bandwidth usage.
+The extension also sends
-heartbeats to Aperture Cloud to track health and configuration.
-This allows you
+periodic heartbeats to Aperture Cloud to track health and configuration.
+This
-to monitor your policies and analyze flows in Aperture Cloud.
+allows you to monitor your policies and analyze flows in Aperture Cloud.

 FluxNinja extension also provides the possibility to use the Aperture Cloud
 Controller.

 ## Aperture Cloud Controller {#cloud-controller}

-Without the [Aperture Controller][], Aperture Agents won't be able to work.
+Without the [Aperture Controller][aperture-controller], Aperture Agents won't be
-While it's possible to [self-host][self-hosting] Aperture Controller, Aperture
+able to work.
+While it's possible to [self-host][self-hosting] Aperture
-Cloud Controller can be used instead.
+Controller, Aperture Cloud Controller can be used instead.

 Aperture Cloud Controller is an [Aperture Controller] hosted by Aperture Cloud.
 The Cloud Controller is available for every Aperture Cloud Organization in the